-Here we have a list of our top 10 easiest fish to take care of to give you some great and low maintenance options for your aquarium.
-There are some fish which take a whole lot of maintenance and upkeep to keep them happy and healthy.
-Most beginner fish keepers are not going to want some certain fish because keeping them alive can be really difficult, expensive, and time consuming too.
+Here we have a list of our top 10 easiest fish to take care of to give you some great and low-maintenance options for your aquarium.
+There are some fish that take a whole lot of maintenance and upkeep to keep them happy and healthy.
+Most beginner fish keepers are not going to want some certain species because keeping them alive can be really difficult, expensive, and time consuming.

-Normal goldfish are really easy fish to take care of, and they do actually come in a variety of types. (we have covered a detailed Goldfish guide here) Some goldfish can bet bigger than others, but the tank size really does not have much to do with their maintenance.
+Normal goldfish are really easy fish to take care of, and they do actually come in a variety of types (we have covered a detailed Goldfish guide here).
+Some goldfish can bet bigger than others, but the tank size really does not have much to do with their maintenance.
 As long as you have the appropriate tank size, you should be just fine.
-Goldfish are easy to take care of because you can simply feed them goldfish food.
+Goldfish are simple to care for because you can simply feed them goldfish food.

 2. Bloodfin Tetras

-They are very peaceful fish so you don’t have to worry about any brawls erupting in your tank, especially if it is a community tank.
-The beauty about these fish are that they will do just fine in water temperatures ranging anywhere from 64 to 82 degrees Fahrenheit.
+They are very peaceful fish, so you don’t have to worry about any brawls erupting in your tank, especially if it is a community tank.
+The beauty about these fish is that they will do just fine in water temperatures ranging anywhere from 64 to 82 degrees Fahrenheit.
 This means that you don’t need a heater for their tank because they are actually cold water fish.
 Besides a filter, you really don’t need anything for these guys.
-They also are not very picky eaters, so that definitely helps too.
+They also are not very picky eaters, so that definitely helps, too.

 3. White Cloud Minnows

 The white cloud minnow is yet another cold water fish that is very easy to take care of.
-These things will do fine in waters as cold as 60 degrees Fahrenheit, but they will also do fine in waters up to 80 degrees Fahrenheit in temperature.
-This means that temperature control is not a big issue with these guys.
+These fish will do fine in waters as cold as 60 degrees Fahrenheit, but they will also do fine in waters up to 80 degrees Fahrenheit.
+This means that temperature control is not a big issue.

-These things are so resilient that many people put them in outdoor ponds over the summertime.
+These fish are so resilient that many people put them in outdoor ponds over the summertime.
 They can handle fluctuations in water parameters quite well, and feeding them is a breeze.
-These guys will eat most generic fish foods, so feeding is not really an issue either.
+They will eat most generic fish foods, so feeding is not really an issue either.
 While it is beneficial to have a good filter, they don’t need the cleanest of waters to survive.
-These things are hardy and can live for up to 5 years with some really simple care.
+These are hardy fish and can live for up to 5 years with some really simple care.

 Danios are some really beautiful fish to have in your aquarium.
-Ok, so they are warm water fish, which means that you will need a heater and thermometer to keep them nice and warm.
+Ok, so they are warm water fish, which means that you will need a heater and thermometer to keep them comfortable.
 You will also need a filter to keep the water clean.
-However, other than those things, Danios don’t really need anything in terms of maintenance.
+However, other than those things, they don’t really need anything in terms of maintenance.

-They do just fine with generic floating flake food, they are not aggressive and live well with other fish, and they can handle some fluctuations in water parameters too.
-These guys can survive in a variety of conditions, so if you are not too good about monitoring things like the pH levels in the water, they will still do just fine.
+They do just fine with generic floating flake food, they are not aggressive, they live well with other fish, and they can handle some fluctuations in water parameters too.
+These fish can survive in a variety of conditions, so if you are not too good about monitoring things like the pH levels in the water, they will still do just fine.
 If you have a fairly bright house, you won’t even need lighting for them either.

 5. Betta Fish

 Betta fish are probably some of the easiest fish to take care of in general.
-Yes, they are fairly aggressive, both towards their own species and other fish species.
-For this reason they are usually kept in their own separate tank, so you don’t have to worry about fights and dead fish due to brawls in your aquarium.
+Yes, they are fairly aggressive, both toward their own species and other fish species.
+For this reason, they are usually kept in their own separate tank so you don’t have to worry about fights and dead fish due to brawls.
 As long as you keep them by themselves, they usually do just fine.

 6. Black Molly

 The black molly is a pretty peaceful fish.
-They will usually never attack other fish in the tank, making them ideal for community tanks.
+They very rarely attack other fish in the tank, making them ideal for community tanks.
 Moreover, they can actually adapt to various water conditions and are quite resilient when it comes to water hardness and pH levels.
 When it comes to temperature, anything from 70 to 82 degrees Fahrenheit will work just fine.
-This means that you probably will need a heater, as well as a filter, but that is about it.
+This means that you probably will need a heater as well as a filter, but that is about it.